Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$

 Along these lines, a large B$_{1g}$ nematic susceptibility and a strain-hysteretic behavior in the presence of the I-CDW order have been reported in a recent series of elastoresistivity measurements on BaNi$_2$As$_2$~\cite{Eckberg2020, Frachet2022}.
-These observations have been considered as indications of tetragonal symmetry breaking in the B$_{1g}$ symmetry channel above $T_{tri}$ and of a link between the I-CDW and electronic nematicity.
-Additionally, high-resolution dilatometry experiments have shown that at $T_{orth}$ = 142 K, i.e. at a temperature lower than that of the appearance of the first I-CDW satellites but larger than $T_{tri}$, a small orthorhombic distortion of the lattice takes place~\cite{Merz2021,Meingast2022}.
-Moreover, based on the absence of a precursor response in the electronic nematic susceptibility, the authors of reference~\cite{Eckberg2020} suggested that the origin of the rotational symmetry breaking in BaNi$_2$As$_2$ is not electronic but lattice-driven, a conclusion which was later challenged by the unsettled issue of the I-CDW unidirectionality~\cite{Lee2021}.
+These observations have been interpreted as tetragonal symmetry breaking in the B$_{1g}$ symmetry channel above $T_{tri}$ and suggested a link between the I-CDW and nematicity.
+Additionally, high-resolution dilatometry revealed that at $T_{orth}$ = 142 K (i.e. below the reported appearance temperature of the I-CDW satellites but above $T_{tri}$), a small orthorhombic distortion of the lattice occurs~\cite{Merz2021,Meingast2022}.
+Moreover, based on the absence of a precursor response in the electronic nematic susceptibility, a lattice-driven (rather than electronic) origin of the nematicity in BaNi$_2$As$_2$ was suggested~\cite{Eckberg2020}.
+This conclusion was later challenged by the unsettled issue of the I-CDW unidirectionality~\cite{Lee2021}.

-All these observations emphasize a tight connection between the I-CDW, nematic ordering and the structural transitions in BaNi$_2$As$_2$, yet the mechanism underpinning the formation of this CDW remain elusive.
-In particular the contribution of the lattice dynamics in the formation of the I-CDW is largely unexplored.
-Until now, experimental studies of the lattice dynamics have been limited to zone center Raman active phonons~\cite{Yao2022} and no information is available on the phononic behavior away from the $\Gamma$ point and in particular around $q_{I-CDW}$.